toybin/trainset-lite/commands/system/advance.md

 - Review your completed work
 - Consider starting a new workflow if needed
 - Reflect on what worked well
+- Consider adding a reflection session to state.yaml

 ---

 ## Error Handling

-- If PROGRESS.md doesn't exist: "Run `/setup` first to initialize workflow"
+- If state.yaml doesn't exist: "Run `/setup` first to initialize workflow"
-- If WORKFLOW.md is malformed: "Please check `.trainset/WORKFLOW.md` for formatting issues"
+- If workflow.yaml is malformed: "Please check `.trainset/workflow.yaml` for syntax issues"
+- If yq not installed: "Install yq from https://github.com/mikefarah/yq"
-- If script error: Fall back to manual gate assessment and PROGRESS.md update
+- If script error: Fall back to reading YAML files directly for manual assessment

+## Context Files

+The advance script updates state.yaml.
+After advancing:
+- state.yaml reflects the new current_phase
+- workflow.yaml defines the gates for the new phase
+- WORKFLOW.md provides narrative explanation of the new phase